SaraMaes/ILVO-MGL_Sterivex_filtration/ILVO-MGL_eDNA_Sterivex_filtration.md

 ### Before filtering the water

-1. Preprint your labels that you will stick on the Sterivex filter with the unique filtercode.
+1. Preprint your cryolabels that you will stick on the S Stervex filters with the unique filtercode.
-2.
-3. Wear new clean gloves and change gloves in case they get dirty.
+2. Wear new clean gloves and change gloves in case they get dirty.
 4. Fill 1 Nalgene bottle with 10 % Bleach solution.
 5. Benchspace sterilization: Clean the benchspace with 10% bleach, whipe down with a paper towl, then clean the surface with 70% Ethanol and whipe down.
-6. Masterflex tubing sterilization: Install the Masterflex tubings on to the two pumpheads.
-Attach 2 Masterflex Adaptor Fitting at the left sides of the tubings.
-Immerse the left endings of the Masterflex tubing into the Nalgene bottle with 10% bleach solution.
+6. Immerse the left endings of the Masterflex tubings into the Nalgene bottle with 10% bleach solution.
 Immerse the right endings of the Masterflex tubing into the empty Nalgene bottle.
 Make sure the Masterflex pump pumps from left to the right.
 Switch on the Masterflex pump (stand 4) and pump 100 ml through the tubing.
-Get the two endings with the Masterflex Adaptor Fitting out of the bleach and pump until the tubing doesn't contain any bleach anymore.
+Stop pumping and leave the 10% bleach solution for 5 minutes in the tubings.
+Set a timer to track time.
+Switch on the pump again after those 5 minutes and out of the bleach and pump until the tubing doesn't contain any bleach anymore.
 Close the Nalgene bottles.
-Place the left endings of the Masterfles tubes into 2 commercial drinking water bottles.
+Place the two left endings of the Masterfles tubes into 2 commercial drinking water bottles.
+Place the 2 right endings of the tubes in an empty beaker to collect the waste water.
 Pump 100 ml drinking water from the left to the right direction.
 Empty the tubings and make sure you dont touch the left part of the Masterflex tubes before filtering.
 7. It's very important that the bottles with your seawater sample are mixed well by inverting them several times before you start filtering.

 ### Filtration